generalustelaru/ophir-2d/README.md

 You can edit the `"config"` values found in *db.json*.
 The values will only be applied for new sessions or after restarting one.

 `"SERVER_NAME"`: The name that appears in chat for server messages.

-`"ADMIN_AUTH"`: The 'auth' URL parameter value for the GET request to /shutdown.

 `"PLAYER_IDLE_MINUTES"`: How fast a player can be skipped for not doing anything.